 Depending on how much time caregiving is taking up, you could struggle to maintain social connections outside of your parent’s home.

 The biggest challenge of being a carer for a loved one is seeking a balance between caregiving and taking time for yourself.
 This is why respite services are so important to family caregivers.
-Respite care homes will allow you to take a break from caregiving duties and tend to your own needs, whether this is going on holiday, focusing on health or pursuing other interests.
+Respite care homes or respite care at home will allow you to take a break from caregiving duties and tend to your own needs, whether this is going on holiday, focusing on health or pursuing other interests.

 Unpaid carers take on several responsibilities when looking after someone else.